KojoAppau/Weather-Prediction/README.md

 # Weather-Prediction

-Here is the link to the files for the projevt
+Here is the link to the files for the project

 https://drive.google.com/drive/folders/1srKr_30VfSxwJspFWsfEIbUUyWynzBjv?usp=sharing